grew-nlp/grew_doc/content/match_doc.md

  1. Click on `Search`

 The number of items is displayed and the first 10 items can be explored.
-If you want to see more the next 10 items, click on `Get more results`.
+If you want to see the next 10 items, click on `Get more results`.

 To limit server usage, only the first 1000 items are computed.
-It the searched pattern is found more then 1000 times, the amount of corpora used to find the first 1000 items is reported.
+If the searched pattern is found more then 1000 times, the amount of corpus used to find the first 1000 items is reported.
-For instance, if you search for a `nsubj` relation, the output message is `More than 1000 results found in 6.01% of the corpus`.
+For instance, if you search for a `nsubj` relation in the UD_English corpus, the output message is `More than 1000 results found in 6.01% of the corpus`.
 This means that the first 1000 items were found in 6.01% of the 16,622 sentences of the UD_English corpus.

 ## Learning syntax